Multi types and reasonable space: Introduction

-\paragraph{Bounding Computation.} The literature has not really focussed on the relationship between the two processes of normalization and multi type inference, because such a type inference is impractical.
-Instead, multi type derivations have been used as \emph{exhaustive transcriptions} of the normalization process, from which to extract information about the normalization process itself.
-The information usually amounts to bound \begin{enumerate} \item the number of steps to normal form, and \item the size of the normal form itself, \end{enumerate} according to various notions of reduction (weak head/head/leftmost, for instance).
-The first such results are de Carvalho's bounds on the length of runs of the Krivine abstract machine~\cite{krivine_call-by-name_2007} (shortened to KAM) and of an extension of the KAM to (strong) leftmost evaluation \cite{deCarvalho07,deCarvalho18}.
-Such a \emph{de Carvalho correspondence} was shortly afterwards extended to strong normalization by Bernadet and Lengrand \cite{Bernadet-Lengrand2013} and to linear logic proof nets by de Carvalho, Pagani, and Tortora de Falco \cite{DBLP:journals/tcs/CarvalhoPF11}.
-The interest in such a correspondence is that it provides an abstract viewpoint on quantitative operational aspects.
-Moreover, the set of multi type judgment for a term $\tm$ is a syntactic presentation of the relational semantics of $\tm$, a paradigmatic denotational model of the $\l$-calculus.
+\paragraph*{Bounding computation.} The literature has not really focused on the relationship between the two processes of normalization and multi-type inference, because such a type inference is impractical.
+Instead, multi-type derivations have been used as \emph{exhaustive transcriptions} of the normalization process, from which to extract information about the normalization process itself.
+This information usually amounts to bounding: \begin{enumerate} \item the number of steps to normal form, and \item the size of the normal form itself, \end{enumerate} according to various notions of reduction (weak head/head/leftmost, for instance).
+The first such results are de Carvalho's bounds on the length of runs of the Krivine abstract machine~\citep{krivine_call-by-name_2007} (shortened to KAM) and of an extension of the KAM to (strong) leftmost evaluation \citep{deCarvalho07,deCarvalho18}.
+Such a \emph{de Carvalho correspondence} was shortly afterwards extended to strong normalization by \citet{Bernadet-Lengrand2013} and to linear logic proof nets by \citet{DBLP:journals/tcs/CarvalhoPF11}.
+The interest in such a correspondence is that it provides an abstract and compositional viewpoint on quantitative operational aspects.
+Moreover, the set of types a term $\tm$ can be typed with is a syntactic presentation of the relational semantics of $\tm$, a paradigmatic denotational model of the $\l$-calculus~\citep{DBLP:journals/apal/BucciarelliE01}.